cc32d9/eos-work-proposals/001_EOS_History_Database/001_01_proposal.md

 messages by one of possible methods (such as ZMQ or Apache Kafka, or probably directly into ScyllaDB).

+Also the new plugin should keep the latest processed block number in chainbase, in order to handle the forks more reliably after `nodeos` restart.

 ### ScyllaDB database schema and testing: 40 hours

 ScyllaDB (as well as Cassandra) has an SQL-like syntax, but the tables